 Sharing Multitable Definitions

-If you are a dataset editor, you will see a Personal/Shared toggle in the upper-right corner.
+If you are a dataset editor, you will see the Shared With dropdown in the upper-right corner.

 Deleting a Multitable Definition

 To delete a multitable definition, edit it, click Delete in the lower-right corner, and confirm that you’d like to delete it.